-- Fear causes motivation.
-I recently received a text through Cyber Dust from Mark Cuban, saying that fear has caused him to work harder and become successful.
+According to an interview I saw with Mark Cuban, he said that fear has caused him to work harder and become successful.
 If you are afraid of not being successful, it could motivate you to work harder and smarter.
 Fear of financial problems often motivates people who work on commission and in countless people I know, it made them extremely successful and wealthy (like Mark Cuban.)

-I’m not saying that you are wrong for having fear.
+In closing, I’m not saying that you are wrong for having fear.
 Fear in divorce is very normal and to be expected.
 What I’m saying is, find a way to manage your fear in a productive way.
-In other words, find a way to do YOUR lifts!
+In other words, find a way overcome your fear.
 Because once you aren’t afraid, you will make better decisions, you’ll like and respect yourself a lot more, and you’ll be a happier person.